Graduate Student Research Fellowship

 2002

-Holly Porter-Morgan, the City University of New York to study the flowering phenology and pollination ecology of several Chamaedorea (Palmae) species in Belize.
+Holly Porter-Morgan, CUNY Graduate Center, “Flowering phenology and pollination ecology of several Chamaedorea (Palmae) species in Belize.

 2001

-Olga Orozco, the City University of New York for her survey of poisonous plants and their uses in Cajamarca, Peru.
+Olga Orozco, CUNY Graduate Center.
+“Survey of poisonous plants and their uses in Cajamarca, Peru

 2000

-Gillian P. Schultz, University of California, Riverside for her study of the structure and floristics of the forests of the El Eden Ecological Reserve, Quintana Roo, Mexico.
+Gillian P. Schultz, University of California, Riverside.
+“Structure and floristics of the forests of the El Eden Ecological Reserve, Quintana Roo, Mexico.”